-The Education Innovation Funds for Teaching and Learning are not currently accepting proposals.
+The Education Innovation Funds for Teaching and Learning are now accepting proposals.
+The deadline to apply is Friday, February 28.

 What you need to know